 Monday's Division I championship game between Loyola and Maryland drew 30,816 fans, while Sunday's Division II and III championship games drew 17,005.
 Harvard hosted more than 200 credentialed members of the media with three of the five games airing live on national television.

 On Monday, No. 1 Loyola captured its first national title in lacrosse and first Division I national crown in any sport with a 9-3 victory over Maryland.
 The game was shown live on ESPN.
-The Greyhound held off No. 4 Notre Dame, 7-5, in the semifinals Saturday, while the Terrapins downed No. 3 Duke by a score of 16-10 in their semifinal round.
+The Greyhounds held off No. 4 Notre Dame, 7-5, in the semifinals Saturday, while the Terrapins downed No. 3 Duke by a score of 16-10 in their semifinal round.

 On Sunday, Salisbury won the Division III national championship by defeating Cortland, 14-10, while Dowling took home the Division II crown with an 11-10 win over Limestone.